LabShengLi/nanome/docs/Usage.md

-**This is an explanation of how to use 'nanome' pipeline on raw Fast5 input.**
+**This is an explanation of how to use NANOME pipeline on raw Fast5 input.**

-The inputs of 'nanome' pipeline is a folder/tar/tar.gz or txt file list containing raw signal Fast5 files and a reference genome.
+The inputs of NANOME pipeline is a folder/tar/tar.gz or txt file list containing raw signal Fast5 files and a reference genome.
 We recommend allocate GPU resources to softwares such as Guppy, DeepSignal, DeepMod and Megalodon, in order to optimal running times.
 We integrated a latest tool METEORE's result, it is depends on other tools's read-level outputs (e.g., Megalodon and DeepSignal), and running METEORE program directly on them, detailed please check [METEORE](https://github.com/comprna/METEORE).

-# 1. Running 'nanome' for human nanopore sequencing data
+# 1. Running NANOME for human nanopore sequencing data

 ## Pre-defined pipeline profiles